dodophoenix/xfce-tile/README.md

 * Add keyboard shortcuts to xfce.\
  Using the  `xfce-setup-shortcuts.sh`-script will add all shortcuts.\
- You may manually add shortcuts using xfce4-keyboard-settings.
+ You may manually add shortcuts using xfce4-keyboard-settings.\
+  e.g. Link Alt + Num -4 to the pywin command. \
 ```
-    Alt + Num - 4 > pywin.py --position w --stateful
+    Alt + Num - 4 > python /some/path/pywin.py --position w --stateful
 ```